History & Concept

 Rogers Schooting School

-I took over Norwegian Distribution for Safariland in 1999 and as a result I was invited to visit Rogers’ Shooting School in Ellijay Georgia.
+I acquired the Norwegian Distribution for Safariland in 1999 and as a result I was invited to visit Rogers’ Shooting School in Ellijay Georgia.
 This turned out to be a most interesting experience and there is no question that Rogers Pneumatic Target system is a great training tool.
 I have the greatest respect for Bill Rogers and I recommend his school highly.
 If you need to get your ego adjusted, just sign up for a class and your scales will quickly be calibrated.
 However, if you do not have good basic skills, you might want to think twice.

 I was invited to shoot as part of a class Bill was running at the time and I borrowed a G17 and a Safariland 560 holster.
 I went on to shoot a score of 117 on the test, without trying to memorize the order of target appearance too much.
 I just shot the targets the same way I would shoot in a Steel Challenge Competition and saw no reason why not.
-However, the school doctrine was a hard front sight focus, even in target transitions and pinning the trigger after each shot (or so they said).
-A few years later I returned with a group of Scandinavian LE/MIL and we hold the School record to this day.
-(I may have to ask Ronnie again).
+However, the school doctrine was a hard front sight focus, even in target transitions and pinning the trigger after each shot, which was very different from what I taught.

-I have my two Rogers’ Gold pins and they are no easy to come by.
-Yes!
 Taking the Rogers classes did make us better shooters and certainly revealed some weaknesses that needed to be addressed, but more than anything it confirmed that our way of shooting proved itself in that context as well.

 Rob Leatham

 This one is easy.
 There is no better instructor on the planet.
 Rob is able to spot problems that others will not and he has all the tools to correct fix said problems.
 I have spent weeks on the range with Rob and its always an eye-opener.
-More than anything, I was pleased to see that there was very little conflict between Robs teachings and what we were doing already, especially when it comes to trigger manipulation.
-A truly great guy and a magnificent instructor.
+More than anything, I was pleased to see that there was very little conflict between Robs teachings and what we were doing already.

 Michael Voigt